Posts

 Congestion Watch Blog

-NYISO Central East Congestion to Moderate this summer | Congestion Watch Blog
+NYISO Central East Congestion to Moderate This Summer | Congestion Watch Blog

 Congestion in April will largely be driven by outage-related transmission constraints, as maintenance for both generator and transmission kicks into gear.
 Electricity demand across the Northeast RTOs bottoms out in April, moderating demand-driven congestion.
 However, while warmer temperature forecasts moderate April load expectations in New England and New York, warmer-than-normal April weather is likely to trigger some cooling demand and increased electricity consumption in PJM.